 If any of your cryptocurrency investments are worth less now than they were when you bought them, you can use the losses to write off taxes you might have to pay on other gains.
 Be aware that to get the write-offs, you have to actually sell the underwater assets.

 To some degree, cryptocurrency is no different from the stock market as a whole.
+You can refer to Crypto for Dummies if you’d like a complete rundown of the basics.
 Both run on public perception of value, with securities worth what people are willing to pay for them.